Lyon, the French Capital of Gastronomy

-Lyon was then the Capital of the Three Gauls and was called Lugdunum.
+Lyon was then Lugdunum, the Capital of the Three Gauls.

 The Romans planted vines on the south-facing slopes of the Rhône and Saône.

-Lugdunum was an active harbour trading in various commodities, including wine.
+Lugdunum was an active port trading in various commodities, including wine.

 The many fairs the city hosted through the Middle Ages obviously influenced the city’s culinary.